Ownership: One Rule, Three Corollaries

 Key Takeaways

-• Ownership ensures memory safety without garbage collection
+• Ownership gives memory safety without garbage collection

 • Move semantics prevent double-free and use-after-free

-• Borrowing allows using values without taking ownership
+• Borrowing lets you use values without taking ownership

-• References can be immutable (&T) or mutable (&mut T)
+• References are immutable (&T) or mutable (&mut T)

-• The compiler enforces these rules at compile time - zero runtime cost
+• The compiler enforces these rules at compile time with zero runtime cost

 Next Steps